tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

 > PostgreSQL

-(Stub.)

 Install postgresql.

 > MySQL

-Note:You must first install MySQL with the appropriate headers in /usr/include (just installing mysql is fine) before attempting to install the Ruby MySQL extensions.

-Please refer to MySQL on how to install MySQL Server.
+First, install and configure a MySQL server.
+Please refer to MySQL on how to do this.

 A gem with some native extensions is required, probably best installed as root:

-    # sudo gem install mysql
+    # gem install mysql

 You can generate a rails application configured for MySQL by using the -d parameter: